wpmcgrath95/BDA696_ML_Project/README.md

 ## Setup for Users

-- Clone repo: go to terminal and type `git clone https://github.com/wpmcgrath95/BDA696_ML_Project.git`
+- Clone repo: open terminal and type `git clone https://github.com/wpmcgrath95/BDA696_ML_Project.git`
   - **Note**: Make sure you are in an empty directory, otherwise type `mkdir newdir`
-- Go into directory where repo is cloned: `cd newdir`
+- Go into the directory where the repo is cloned: `cd newdir`
 - Run script: `./scripts/run-ml-code.sh`
   - **Note**: If you are unable to run script, try typing `chmod +x ./scripts/run-ml-code.sh` and then
      `./scripts/run-ml-code.sh`